2000–01 First League of FR Yugoslavia

 The 2000–01 First League of FR Yugoslavia was the ninth season of the FR Yugoslavia's top-level football league since its establishment.
-It was contested by 18 teams, and Red Star Belgrade won the championship.
+It was contested by 18 teams (15 from Serbia and three from Montenegro), and Red Star Belgrade won the championship.

 Incidents

 Eternal derby abandoned

 The 115th edition of the Eternal derby match between Red Star Belgrade and FK Partizan on Saturday, 14 October 2000 at the Marakana was abandoned after three minutes of play due to fan rioting.
 The incident began with Partizan fans, Grobari, pelting the pitch with flares at which point the match play got interrupted.
 The rioting kept escalating with the southern stand seating being torn off by the Grobari and thrown onto the athletic track.
 At one point, the team captain Saša Ilić was seen in front of the stand pleading to no avail with the Partizan ultra supporters to stop rioting.
 Dozens of Grobari eventually either jumped over or broke through the fence and began invading the pitch at which point the more numerous Red Star fans from the opposite end of the stadium stormed the pitch en masse, attacking the Partizan fans as well as Partizan players and coaching staff that were still on the pitch.

 What ensued was mass brawling and running battles among the two sets of fans that led to the more numerous Red Star ultras quickly overpowering their Partizan counterparts and pushing them back towards the southern stand.
 In addition to injuries to a number Partizan fans that invaded the pitch, several Partizan players and members of the club's coaching staff reported injuries as a result of being attacked by the Red Star fans.
 Partizan's twenty-year-old forward Ivica Iliev received head injuries with hematoma from being punched in the face while the team's head coach Ljubiša Tumbaković ended up with a laceration above his eye.

 Some thirty five minutes since the incident began, the match was officially called off.
 According to press reports, 35 fans and 2 policemen were injured, none severely.
 Six fans, two of them unconscious, were transported to Belgrade's Urgentni centar.

 The match was replayed in full almost five months later, on Wednesday, 7 March 2001.